lluppesms/math.storm.ghcpa/Docs/Coding_Standards.md

-# DadABase Coding Standards
+# Math.Storm Coding Standards

-This document outlines the coding standards and conventions used in the DadABase project.
+This document outlines the coding standards and conventions used in the Math.Storm project.
 It serves as a reference for maintaining consistency across the codebase.

 ## Table of Contents
 1. [Project Structure](#project-structure)